apache/druid/docs/development/extensions-contrib/thrift.md

 To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) `druid-thrift-extensions` in the extensions load list.

-This extension enables Druid to ingest Thrift-encoded data from streaming sources such as Kafka and Kinesis, as well as from Hadoop batch jobs reading SequenceFile or LzoThriftBlock files.
-The binary, compact, and JSON Thrift wire protocols are all supported, with optional Base64 encoding.
+This extension enables Druid to ingest Thrift-encoded data from streaming sources such as Kafka and Kinesis.

 You may want to use another version of thrift, change the dependency in pom and compile yourself.